-High Adventure Trek Staff: Camp staff members specializing in leading the expeditions of our new high adventure program.
+High Adventure Trek Staff: Camp staff members specializing in leading the expeditions of our high adventure program.
 Minimum ages 18 or 21 years old depending on the level of responsibility.
-Salaries begin at $190per week.
+Salaries begin at $210 per week.

 Counselor in Training (unpaid position): The Counselor in Training (CIT) program is a varied training experience.
 It is an intensive four week program, with all CITs given the opportunity to work at several camps.
 CITs live in wall tents complete with electricity and have access to hot showers, laundry facilities and a lounge.
 There is no pay, however there is no charge for food, board or training while in the program.
 Some camps charge as much as $100 per week.
 CITs will work in a different camp and program area each week and will take part in staff training sessions.
-CITs that successfully complete the program receive a free week of high adventure at Eagle Base.
+CITs that successfully complete the program, consisting of 4 scheduled consecutive weeks, will receive a free week of camp to use this summer!